yezholov/programming-languages-project-materials/README.md

 Code is given in the `src/` directory.

-When developing your own project based on this repository, don't forget to put your academic email and index number in the `Cargo.toml` file according to the rules written in the specification.
+When developing your own project based on this repository, don't forget to put your academic email and name in the `Cargo.toml` file according to the rules written in the specification.